 If you have ever enjoyed treasure hunts, it’s time to give thrift store shopping a chance.
 Here are some shopping tips to get started, including what to buy when thrifting and our best, insider thrift store hacks.

-The number-one smart shopping tip is to know which items you need and focus on those areas of the store.
+The No. 1 smart shopping tip is to know which items you need and focus on those areas of the store.
 If you need khakis and a jacket, don’t forget to look for them.
 A plan can make a thrift store visit feel less overwhelming.

 One plan to stick to, however, is buying only clothes that fit.
 Even the best deal on your favorite brand isn’t a good deal if the item will just stay in the closet and never be worn.